finos/rune-dsl/documentation/documentation.rst

 The first component of the definition is a plain-text description of the type.
 Descriptions in Rosetta use quotation marks ``"`` ``"`` (to mark a string) in between angle brackets ``<`` ``>``.
 Descriptions, although not generating any executable code, are integral meta-data components of the model.
 As modelling best practice, a definition ought to exist for every artefact and be clear and comprehensive.

 Then the definition of the type lists its component attributes, each in terms of its own type, cardinality and associated description.
 Attributes can in turn be specified either as a basic type, a type or an enumeration.

-The set of *basic types* available in Rosetta are:
+The set of basic types available in the Rosetta DSL are controlled at the language level by the ``basicType`` definition:

 * Text - ``string``
 * Number - ``int`` (for integer) and ``number`` (for float)